emboowae/emboowaeC-/README.md

 # Encryption Program

 ## Overview
-This is a simple C++ encryption program designed to encode text using a custom algorithm.
+This is a simple C++ encryption program designed to encrypt text using a custom algorithm.
 The program does not rely on external libraries or graphical interfaces, making it lightweight and easy to understand.
 All input and output occur through the terminal.

 ## Features
 - Encrypts plain text using a basic substitution or shift-based algorithm.